FarronF/limerick-council-meetings/meetings/2018/12/03-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 8th October 2018.md

 Members expressed a huge gratitude to all associated with the preparation and

 submission of the applications.
+The applications showed that the Council and other
+---
-The applications showed that the Council and other--- agencies are hugely ambitious for the Limerick.
+agencies are hugely ambitious for the Limerick.
 The City region requires investment

 on this scale if it is to act as a counterbalance to the east coast.
 Members supported